wix-incubator/wix-style-processor/README.md

 It is a `DeclarationReplacer plugin` that allows you to change dynamically LTR/RTL replacements in your CSS, you can use this plugin.

 # Enhanced Editor mode
-This mode take leverage of native **css vars** to speed up the rendring of editor changes.
+This mode take leverage of native **css vars** to speed up the rendering of editor changes.

 This feature will be enabled only on browsers that [supports it](http://caniuse.com/#search=css-variables) and in `Editor / Preview` mode.

 #### Benchmarks
 Without css-vars usage: (the first line is a timing of first render)

 ![without](https://files.slack.com/files-pri/T02T01M9Y-F6BJ22TU3/pasted_image_at_2017_07_21_01_42_am.png)

 With css-vars usage: (the first line is a timing of first render)

 ![with](https://files.slack.com/files-pri/T02T01M9Y-F6CP4AA6B/pasted_image_at_2017_07_21_01_45_am.png)

 # Important